-It is worth noting that the clinical presentation of neglect has been associated with deficits in attention across sensory modalities, global-local processing, spatial memory and mental representation (see Halligan, Fink, Marshall & Valler, 2003; Bisiach & Luzzatti, 1978; Beschin, Cocchini, Della Sala, & Logie, 1997).
+Clinical presentation of neglect has been associated with deficits in attention across sensory modalities, global-local processing, spatial memory and mental representation (see Halligan, Fink, Marshall & Valler, 2003; Bisiach & Luzzatti, 1978; Beschin, Cocchini, Della Sala, & Logie, 1997).
 This has raised questions about whether similar visuospatial perceptual or attentional mechanisms are involved in all of these tasks, or if these tasks are simply located in spatially proximal brain areas, but rely on distinct cognitive mechanisms.
-A series of studies by Beschin, Della Sala, Denis and Logie clarify a related issue: they highlight double dissociations between pure perceptual neglect (neglect of items on the left of a visually presented array) and pure representational neglect (neglect of items on the ‘left’ of a verbally described array (Denis, Logie, Beschin & Della Sala, 2002, see also: Beschin, Basso & Della Sala, 2000; Bartolomeo, D’ Erme, & Gainotti, 1994; Cantagallo & Della Sala, 1998; Coslett, 1997; Beschin, et al., 1997; Guariglia, Padovani, Pantano, &Pizzamiglio, 1993; Ortigue, Viaud-Delmon, Anoni, Landis, Michel, Blanke, Vuilleumier & Mayer, 2001).
-There is also evidence that this type of distortion to representation affects the representational system itself but not the mechanism by which representations might be manipulated – mental rotation processes seem to preserve the integrity of the initial representations rather than degrade them further (Logie, Della Sala, Beschin, Denis, 2005; Della Sala, Logie, Beschin, Denis, 2004).
-It is also the case that dissociations in the type of material that is affected within representational neglect exist (Ortigue, Viaud-Delmon, Michel, Blanke, Annoni, Pegna, Mayer, Spinelli, and Landis, 2003).
+A series of studies by Beschin, Della Sala, Denis and Logie have explored a related issue – whether pure perceptual neglect and pure representational neglect make use of identical cognitive mechanisms.
+Their findings demonstrate double dissociations between pure perceptual neglect (neglect of items on the left of a visually presented array) and pure representational neglect (neglect of items on the ‘left’ of a verbally described array) (Denis, Logie, Beschin & Della Sala, 2002, see also: Beschin, Basso & Della Sala, 2000; Bartolomeo, D’ Erme, & Gainotti, 1994; Cantagallo & Della Sala, 1998; Coslett, 1997; Beschin, et al., 1997; Guariglia, Padovani, Pantano, &Pizzamiglio, 1993; Ortigue, Viaud-Delmon, Anoni, Landis, Michel, Blanke, Vuilleumier & Mayer, 2001).
+There is evidence that this type of distortion to representation affects the representational system itself but not the mechanism by which representations might be manipulated – mental rotation processes seem to preserve the integrity of the initial representations rather than degrade them further (Logie, Della Sala, Beschin, Denis, 2005; Della Sala, Logie, Beschin, Denis, 2004).
+There are also dissociations in the type of material that is affected in representational neglect (Ortigue, Viaud-Delmon, Michel, Blanke, Annoni, Pegna, Mayer, Spinelli, and Landis, 2003).
 Piccardi, Bianchini, Zompanti & Guariglia (2008) reported a patient who showed a pure representational neglect in navigational situations and in reporting familiar landmarks (one of the classic tests of representational neglect: Bisiach & Luzatti, 1978) but who showed no deficit on the Corsi Block Tapping task of spatial working memory (Corsi, 1972).

-Leftward lateral biases have been observed when neurologically typical individuals perform tasks based on mental representation.
-Such tasks include the bisection of mental number lines and mental representations of visuospatial information (e.g. Beschin et al., 1997; Longo and Lourenco, 2006; Zorzi, Priftis and Umilta, 2002).
+In line with performance on perceptual tasks, neurologically typical individuals also show a leftward lateral bias in tasks based on mental representation.
+Such tasks include the bisection of mental number lines and mental representations of visuospatial information (e.g. Beschin et al., 1997; Longo and Lourenco, 2006; Zorzi, Priftis and Umilta, 2002; Nicholls & Loftus, 2007).
 Where these leftward biases are observed for stimuli that are represented mentally, rather than perceived within the physical world, these have been named ‘representational pseudoneglect’ (McGeorge, Beschin, Colnaghi, Rusconi, & Della Sala, 2007).
-Researchers have shown that performance for physical and mental number line bisection can correlate within individuals (Longo & Lourenco, 2007).
-Further, evidence from TMS has supported that similar brain areas are activated in both tasks (Cattaneo, Silvanto, Pascual-Leone, & Battelli., 2009; Gobel, Calabria, Farne, & Rossetti, 2006; Oliveri, Rausei, Koch, Torriero, Turriziani, & Caltigrone, 2004).
+Researchers have shown that performance for physical line and mental number line bisection can correlate within individuals (Longo & Lourenco, 2007).
+Further, evidence from TMS has supported that similar brain areas are activated in both tasks (Cattaneo, Silvanto, Pascual-Leone, & Battelli, 2009; Gobel, Calabria, Farne, & Rossetti, 2006; Oliveri, Rausei, Koch, Torriero, Turriziani, & Caltigrone, 2004).